-Whereas the Organization has addressed many of the regulatory issues concerned and compiled the resulting recommendations and other guidance material;
+Whereas the Organization has addressed many of the regulatory issues and compiled related policies and guidance material;

-- 1. Urges Contracting States in their regulatory functions to have regard to the advice contained in Doc 9587, Policy and Guidance Material on the Regulation of International Air Transport; and - 2.
-Requests the Council to ensure that the advice contained in Doc 9587 is current and responsive to the requirements of Contracting States.
+- 1. Urges Contracting States in their regulatory functions to have regard to the policies and guidance material developed by ICAO on economic regulation of international air transport, such as those contained in Doc 9587, Policy and Guidance Material on the Economic Regulation of International Air Transport; and - 2.
+Requests the Council to ensure that these policies and guidance material are current and responsive to the requirements of Contracting States, and to develop guidance on emerging issues of general interest where required.